- Optimizely Web Experimentation

-Stats Accelerator helps you algorithmically capture more value from your experiments by reducing the time to statistical significance, so you spend less time waiting for results.
+Stats Accelerator manipulates traffic to minimize time to statistical significance.
 It monitors ongoing experiments and uses machine learning to adjust traffic distribution among variations.
 In other words, it shows more visitors the variations that have a better chance of reaching statistical significance.
 The process attempts to discover as many significant variations as possible.

 Specifically, Stats Accelerators does the following:

-- Identifies the variation showing the largest difference to the baseline
+- Identifies the variation showing the most significant difference from the baseline.

 Stats Accelerator relies on dynamic traffic allocation to achieve its results.
 Anytime you allocate traffic dynamically over time, you risk introducing bias into your results.
-Left uncorrected, this bias can have a significant impact on your reported results.
+Left uncorrected, this bias can significantly impact your reported results.

 Stats Accelerator neutralizes this bias through a technique called weighted improvement.